-Our <Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
-Confirmation should be sought from the school that appropriate risk assessments are completed and ongoing monitoring is undertaken.
+Our Board of Trustee's and Governing Board will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
+Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.